tnm/moodeng/README.md

 ## 🐍 Python Usage

-The CLI is cool but you can also work with `moodeng` directly from Python.
+The CLI is cool, but you can also work with `moodeng` directly from Python.
 For example, you may want to integrate this library into another project, (e.g, Enterprise SaaS app that monitors your customers' streams for pygmy hippos, etc etc.)